ktos/Mokosh/README.md

 Configuration is used to set MQTT broker, port, OTA update server address and similar information.

-The configuration system is currently tightly coupled to the Chione project, and will be overhauled in the near future.
+The configuration system is only for internal elements of Mokosh.

 ### WifiConnect.h
 Is responsible for connecting to the wireless network.